-Paul Kehoe TD was appointed Minister with Responsibility for Defence 14 June 2017 having previously served in the same role from May 2016.
+Paul Kehoe TD served as Minister with Responsibility for Defence from May 2016 to June 2020.
 Paul previously served as the Government Chief Whip & Minister of State at the Departments of the Taoiseach & Defence.
-Minister Kehoe has also been a TD for County Wexford since he was first elected to the Dáil in May 2002.
+He has represented County Wexford as a TD since he was first elected to the Dáil in May 2002.

 He was appointed Fine Gael Chief Whip in October 2004, a position he held in opposition until March 2011 when he was appointed Government Chief Whip by An Taoiseach Enda Kenny TD.
 In this role he has introduced a significant amount of Dáil Reform, which has enhanced the way the Oireachtas does its business, a huge increase in Dáil sitting days, the introduction of Friday sittings and Topical Issues Debates.
 The increase in Dáil sitting days has also resulted in the drafting, introduction and enacting of more legislation.
 He also overseen the reform of the Oireachtas Committee System which has increased their effectiveness.

 Paul has combined his role as Government Chief Whip with the roles of Minister of State at the Department of An Taoiseach and Defence.
 In his role as Minister of State at the Department of Defence he has visited serving members of the Irish Defence Forces on duty in the Lebanon and the Golan Heights.
 He has also overseen the inspection of departing troops ahead of UN peace keeping missions, Cadet passing out ceremonies and the commissioning of the new naval vessel the L.E.
 Samuel Beckett.